tonethar/IGME-330-Master/notes/HW-wc-2.md

 <hr>

 ## IV.
 Homework
 - We've added a lot to this component, and it is demoing much of the web component API.
-It's actually been architected pretty nicely, especially it you are using the version where the HTML is contained in the `template`.
-It also may be the ugliest and most useless thing we've made yet in this course!, so let's make one more change and then we're done with it
+It's actually been architected pretty nicely, especially it you are using the version where the HTML is contained in the `template`. *It also may be the ugliest and most useless thing we've made yet in this course!* So let's make one more change and then we're done with it
 - Add a property to the constructor - `this.count=0;`
 - Increment `this.count` every time the `<span>` text is clicked
 - Display this value in the `<span>`